grd/go-iup/README.md

 Iup Go Wrapper
 ==============

-go-iup is a [Go][1] wrapper around the [Iup][2] GUI toolkit.
+iup is a [Go][1] wrapper around the [Iup][2] GUI toolkit.
 The project was started on April 27, 2011.

 ### Fork ###

-https://github.com/grd/go-iup is a fork of https://github.com/jcowgar/go-iup because I got frustrated that the original repo just didn't work and appeared abandoned.
+https://github.com/grd/iup is a fork of https://github.com/jcowgar/go-iup because I got frustrated that the original repo just didn't work and appeared abandoned.
 I wanted to update it to Go 1.1 and add a 10 minute quick installation guide. --grd